tapsoft/tts/README.md

 Proposal link: https://docs.google.com/document/d/1x8I7riwTYUAlwgf8Ou8jAZ57uNL79e8VIzXJ8rxSlEg/
 Korean multispeaker speech dataset: http://www.aihub.or.kr/content/552

 We aimed to build a TTS system that generates a Korean dialogue from text in the voice of unseen speaker, given only few seconds of speech audio.
-For this task, we directly applied the model in the following paper:
+For this task, we applied the model in the following paper:

 **Ye Jia et al. (2018).
 Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis.
 NIPS.**